DataQualityCommittee/dqc_us_rules/README.md

   - For code changes, you must have a second `+1` comment from a second community member.
   - The request will need to go through the Quality Assurance process defined below and receive a `+10` comment.
 This can be from any other community member, including one of the reviewers.
   - At this point, the request can be submitted to one of the project maintainers to be merged.

-### Quality Assurance (QA) of a Pull Request:
-  - Verify that the code passes flake8 on both the code and tests.
-  - Verify that the code passes unit tests.
-  - Verify that tests were added or updated to reflect the changes made.
-If tests were not added, check for a reasoning in the pull request to justify the absence.
-  - This template contains all the steps, and can be used as a step-by-step guide.

-#### QA Steps:
-- Manual testing: <Enter Manual testing notes here.>
-- Flake8 on dqc_us_rules: <Paste output of flake8 on the dqc_us_rules directory here.>
-- Flake8 on tests: <Paste output of flake8 on the tests directory here.>
-- Nosetest result: <Paste output of nose tests here.>
-#### Result: <Put result here.>

-The result will be any of a few things.
-For example a +10 for passing, or just a comment like "sent back for rework", or whatever else is needed to be done before another pass at QA.

 ## <a name="licensing"></a>License and Patent